NiklasTiede/imdb-clone/README.md

 When entering the field of software engineering you need to learn how to build applications professionally.
 You need to learn from good code bases (at best: similar to company code).
 There are the typical blog examples ([here](https://github.com/gothinkster/realworld)) but what is about search functionality or the handling of images?
 How is the App deployed on a home server?
+How to generate client code with openapi-specifications?
-Security?
-How to preload the App with data?
-The answer to all these questions you can find in this codebase.
+How can I preload my App with data?
+The answer to all these questions and more can be found in this codebase.

-This project can be rather easily rebuild locally (for a project of this size).
-If you want to explore a deployed instance of the IMDB Clone then visit [imdb-clone.the-coding-lab.com](https://imdb-clone.the-coding-lab.com/) (it's running on my home server).
+The project can be rather easily rebuild locally (for a project of this size).
+If you want to explore a deployed instance of the IMDB Clone then visit [imdb-clone.the-coding-lab.com](https://imdb-clone.the-coding-lab.com/).
 Here's a diagram of the setup:

 <p align="center">
   <img  alt="architecture-diagram" width="500" src="docs/imdb-clone-flow-schema.svg" />